STaRDoGG/geekdrop-peek/README.md

 Actually, rather than writing one from scratch myself, I've decided to just made use of what's already out there and sort of "stitch" things together into basically a Peek clone.
 No sense in re-inventing the wheel, right?
 So, the only credit I can accept is my work in bridging things together (this app), which apparently no one else has to date.
 Certainly, a slightly more elegant way could (and should) be done, i.e. write an actual shell extension again, but the end visual and usability result in mine is still the same.
 Once you install this it'll behave exactly the same as if it were a true, compiled shell extension, i.e. the original Peek Shell Extension we all knew and loved.

 ## Installation? (we dun need no steenking installation!) ##

 This is a VERY easy app to use, and is designed to be 100% portable so that you can just move a single file wherever you want it; any folder, no setup program needed, it can be copied to a USB stick, whatever ya want (there are a couple requirements however, see below).
 To use it just follow the steps below.

 **Requirements:**
 * .NET Framework 4.5 (usually already installed in Windows if updated)
-* Sysinternals "Strings" (More info below)(Homepage: http://technet.microsoft.com/en-us/sysinternals/bb897439.aspx)
+* Sysinternals "Strings" (More info below) (homepage: http://technet.microsoft.com/en-us/sysinternals/bb897439.aspx)

 The "engine" behind this all relies on Sysinternal's "Strings" program.
 It's what does the actual string extraction for us.
 Maybe later I'll take the time to write my own, but for now there seems to be no reason to since theirs is excellent.
 Btw, all full credit, etc. for that is theirs, not trying to step on any usage rights.